NKathiravan/Network_Security_Assignment_CS22B1036/README.md

 6. Decryption: `m ≡ c^d mod n`

 ## 🧠 Features

-- **Miller-Rabin Primality Test** for generating large primes
-- **Extended Euclidean Algorithm** to compute the modular inverse
-- **Key Pair Generation** usypted original messageing large prime numbers
-- **Text Encryption/Decryption** using public/private RSA keys

-- Enter the desired bit length (e.g., 1024) for key generation.
+- Enter the two large prime numbers to be used for key generation
 - Enter a message to encrypt.
 - The program outputs:
   - Public and private keys